 A Morning Routine Helps You Make Small Changes

-A morning routine is a great way to start making small tweaks to your life.
+A morning routine is a great way to begin making minor tweaks to your life.
 I encourage you to create a routine that helps you reach your goals and that you can stick with.
-Sign-up for my newsletter here and I’ll send you a PDF of my routine, plus a worksheet you can use to create your own.
+Many successful people have a morning routine and begin reaping huge rewards when they make it a daily task.
+Sign-up for my newsletter here.

 - Small decisions have a compound effect

-- Identify bad habits and phase them out
+- Identify the worst habits and phase them out

 - Track your progress